A (Agnetha Fältskog album): Promotion

-Personal appearances

 Fältskog appeared on stage at G-A-Y in London on 4 May 2013 to promote the album.
 Although she did not perform, 10 fans had the chance to meet her backstage after the appearance.
 On 1 August 2013 she appeared on stage at Stockholm Gay Pride, where she was presented with her Gold record award for sales of the album in Sweden.

 In the same week of the announcement of her album release, Fältskog was a guest on the Norwegian-Swedish television talk show Skavlan.
 The show was filmed on 14 March 2013 and aired the next day.

 The Seven Network in Australia aired a special edition of the programme Sunday Night at 6:30pm on 5 May 2013 focusing on Fältskog and including new interview material shot in Sweden in late April.
 A television commercial for the album was shown as well.
 Due to popular demand, the programme showed other unaired portions of the interview on 12 May 2013.

 Fältskog filmed a documentary for the BBC in mid-April, titled Agnetha: Abba and After, which aired in the UK on 11 June.
-Afterwards the album returned to the UK Top 40, w/e June 16, 2013, to its peak position of 6, and to a new high of number 9 on the UK Album Download Chart.
+Afterwards the album returned to the UK Top 40, w/e 16 June 2013, to its peak position of 6, and to a new high of number 9 on the UK Album Download Chart.
 This special was also aired on the Nine Network in Australia in prime time on 2 July 2013, sending the album back up to number 5 in Australia.

 Whilst in London in late April and early May, Fältskog was interviewed by Patricia Schäfer for the German television station ZDF.
 On 2 May, the interview was broadcast on several TV programs, most prominently the society report Leute Heute.

-Press and print media

 The May edition of UK gay publication Attitude magazine featured an extensive new interview with Fältskog.
 The German gay publication Exit also featured an interview in April.
 In the UK and Ireland The Big Issue featured Fältskog on the cover of their June edition along with an interview about her life.

-Internet and social media

-In order to promote the album and its singles, several social media web profiles for Fältskog were created, including pages on Facebook, Twitter and YouTube.